‘Still evolving’: India’s cryptic response on buzz around PM Modi-Prez Xi meeting

 There was no official word from either side about a bilateral meeting on the margins of the Brics Summit during August 22-24, but speculation has grown in the wake of a string of recent diplomatic and military meetings.

-Senior Indian and Chinese corps commanders held their 19th round of talks on the standoff along the Line of Actual Control (LAC) at Chushul-Moldo border point during August 13-14, and this was followed by several rounds of talks among local commanders during August 18-19, people familiar with the matter said.
+Senior Indian and Chinese corps commanders held their 19th round of talks on the standoff along the Line of Actual Control (LAC) at Chushul-Moldo border point during August 13-14, and this was followed by several rounds of talks among local commanders that began on August 18, people familiar with the matter said.

+The talks among local commanders held at separate locations have largely centred round confidence-building measures, the people said.

 Also Read: PM Modi, Iran Prez Raisi discuss ties, Chabahar port, Brics expansion